What Causes Double Eyelid Asymmetry and How Do You Correct It?

 In a scenario where there are asymmetric double eyelid folds, patients often wonder whether one eyelid or both eyelids should be operated on.
 For example, there can be a case where there is a low double eyelid fold in one eyelid while there is a higher double eyelid fold in the other eyelid.

-Before answering the question of one eyelid or two, one must also consider the tension of the double eyelid fold rather than just simply the double eyelid fold height.
+Before answering the question of one eyelid or two, one must also consider the tension of the double eyelid fold rather than just simply the fold’s height.

-If we increase the double eyelid fold height in the smaller fold, the surgically created double eyelid fold or crease does not have the same tension or the depth of the fold as the non-operated double eyelid on the other eye.
+If we increase the double eyelid fold height in the smaller fold, the surgically created fold or crease does not have the same tension or the depth of the fold as the non-operated eyelid on the other eye.

 The best option is to operate on both eyelids to make the double eyelid fold tension the same.